euctrl-pru/portal/content/prcq/_index.md

 ## <img src="/images/prcq-traffic.png" width="40" height="40" alt="Traffic"> [Traffic][traffic]

-In the first half of 2019, air traffic in the EUROCONTROL area [(ECAC)][ecac] grew on average by 1.7% which corresponds to 495 additional flights per day.
+In the first three quarters of 2019, air traffic in the EUROCONTROL area [(ECAC)][ecac] grew on average by 1.3% which corresponds to 388 additional flights per day.

-The main drivers of the observed traffic growth in 2019 (Jan-Jun) were charter flights and the continued growth in the low cost traffic segment.

-Between January and June 2019, 31 of the [Air Navigation Service Providers (ANSPs)][ansp] included in the analysis reported a traffic increase compared to 2018.<br>
+Between January and September 2019, 26 of the [Air Navigation Service Providers (ANSPs)][ansp] included in the analysis reported a traffic increase compared to 2018.<br>

-In absolute terms, DSNA (France), ENAV (Italy), ENAIRE (Spain), Croatia Control (Croatia), Austro Control (Austria) and HCAA (Greece) showed the highest year on year growth in the first half of 2019.
+In absolute terms, ENAV, DSNA, Croatia Control, ENAIRE, HCAA (Greece) and SMATSA (Serbia and Montenegro) showed the highest year on year growth.

 ## <img src="/images/prcq-safety.png" width="40" height="40" alt="Safety"> [Safety][safety]